Medically reviewed by Drugs.com. Last updated on Apr 16, 2022.

-Telithromycin is contraindicated in patients with myasthenia gravis.
-There have been reports of fatal and life-threatening respiratory failure in patients with myasthenia gravis associated with the use of telithromycin .
+Fatal and life-threatening respiratory failure has been reported in patients with myasthenia gravis treated with telithromycin .

 Commonly used brand name(s)

 Telithromycin is used to treat a lung infection called community-acquired pneumonia (CAP).
 It belongs to the family of medicines called antibiotics.
 Antibiotics are medicines used in the treatment of infections caused by bacteria.
 They work by killing bacteria or preventing their growth.
 However, this medicine will not work for colds, flu, or other virus infections.

 This medicine is available only with your doctor's prescription.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: